vikipretium/Math_Magicians/README.md

 ## Usage

-To build the project run:
+To build the project and run:

 ```
 npm install